Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: Analysing the Problem of Neural-Symbolic Verification

-\paragraph{Problem 1: crossing the embedding gap} - This leaves Lemma~\ref{eq:solutionProperty}.
-ATPs are ill suited to proving properties of this form, as they are not designed to reason about the arbitrary computation present in the embedding functions~$u$ and~$e$.
-Unfortunately, ITPs are equally ill-suited as it would require writing down the property~$\solutionProperty$ in the ITP directly (remember~$\solutionProperty$ is often uninterpretable and scales with the size of the embedding space i.e. potentially hundreds of thousands of inputs).
-We call this lack of practical methodology for creating proofs of the form of Lemma~\ref{eq:solutionProperty} and using them to link the results of the ATPs with larger proofs in ITPs, the \emph{embedding gap}.
+This leaves the problem of how to link the proofs about the symbolic and the neural components of the system, by finding a suitable property~$\solutionProperty$ and proving Lemma~\ref{eq:solutionProperty}.
+Firstly, even finding a suitable~$\networkProperty$ is difficult as it refers to a semantically uninterpretable input and output spaces.
+This strongly suggests that we need a method of automatically deriving it from $\solutionProperty$ and the embedding functions.
+Suppose we did have such an automatic procedure.
+ATPs are ill-suited to proving Lemma~\ref{eq:solutionProperty}, as they are not designed to reason about a) the discrete components present in $\problemSpace$ and $\resultSpace$ and b) the arbitrary computation present in the embedding functions~$u$ and~$e$.
+Unfortunately, ITPs are equally ill-suited to proving Lemma~\ref{eq:solutionProperty} it would require the user to manually write down and then reason about property~$\solutionProperty$ in the ITP directly (remember~$\solutionProperty$ is often uninterpretable and scales with the size of the embedding space i.e. potentially tens of thousands of inputs).
+We call this lack of practical methodology for establishing the results that link the symbolic and neural components of the proof the \emph{embedding gap}.

-\paragraph{Problem 2: integration of disparate tools} - Unlike conventional software which is usually at least morally (if not actually) correct at verification time, neural networks often struggle to learn property $\networkProperty$ from data alone~\cite{szegedy2013intriguing}.
-Consequently, we also need property $\networkProperty$ to influence the training of the network $f$, e.g. using techniques such as differentiable logic~\cite{FischerBDGZV19} and linear temporal logic-based reward functions~\cite{hasanbeig2023certified}.
-Therefore to construct and verify a neuro-symbolic program, we need i) ATPs, ii) ITPs and iii) training tools to work together.
-Unfortunately, usually each of these have their own specialised input formats and semantics and so often the only viable approach is write out the specification three times for the three different tools.
+Given the analysis above, it is clear that in general to construct and verify a neuro-symbolic program, we need machine learning frameworks, ATPs and ITPs to work together.
+Unfortunately, usually each of these have their own specialised input formats and semantics and currently the default approach is to write out the specification three times for the three different tools.
 This is deeply suboptimal as it requires an informal judgement that each of the three representations encode the same property.

-\paragraph{Problem 3: interpretability of specifications} - Finally, we argue that specifications should be interpretable by not just the verification engineer, but also by experts in the problem domain who may or may not know about the verification tools being used.
-This is currently not the case for many common input formats for training and verification tools, which necessarily require specifications to be expressed in the embedding space.